schedl3/schedl-scaff/README.md

 This is the frontend repo containing the NextJS app and smart contracts.
 Find the main project repo here: https://github.com/schedl3/schedl-backend

-⚙️ Built using NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.
+⚙️ Built using Linea, Infura, NextJS, RainbowKit, Hardhat, Wagmi, and Typescript.

 ## Requirements